 - Certain people may have food sensitivities that are not anaphylactic allergies but which can still cause toxic and inflammatory reactions in the body.
 The most common culprits seem to be wheat/gluten, dairy, soy, eggs, nuts, corn, legumes, and grains.

 - While you are physically detoxing, take time to evaluate what other areas of your life could use attention such as emotions, relationships, and commitment to daily self-care.

 Patients who have taken these healthy detox steps have reported weight loss, reduced cravings, decreased inflammation and pain, and improved energy.
-Including these tips as part of your lifestyle and taking steps to reduce the accumulation of toxicity in all areas of your life will move you in the direction of wellness and increased vitality.
+Including these tips as part of your lifestyle and taking steps to reduce the accumulation of toxicity in all areas of your life will provide your body and digestive tract numerous health benefits and move you in the direction of wellness and increased vitality.

 Experience a Week of Detoxification and Renewal